lucaskuzma/LatentGranular/README.md

 the repo.
 Then open `latent_granular.py` in Cursor / VS Code, drop your audio files in `audio/`, and run the `# %%` cells top-to-bottom.

+## Experimental cells

+Beyond the core latent granular resynthesis, the notebook includes cells for exploring the latent space directly:

+- **Envelope follower resynthesis** — selects codebook grains by mapping the target audio's RMS amplitude to codebook entries sorted by energy (L2 norm).
+  Quiet target moments pull quiet grains, loud moments pull energetic ones.

+- **Dimension oscillation** — steps through codebook entries, progressively oscillating individual latent dimensions with configurable depth, rate, and stride.
+Useful for hearing what each dimension controls.

+- **Latent LERP / score** — defines a "score" as a list of `(code_index, duration)` tuples and smoothly interpolates between codes at the vector level.
+  Renders with both Music2Latent and DAC for comparison.
+DAC's higher latent rate (~86 Hz vs ~10 Hz) gives finer interpolation resolution but introduces a characteristic buzz from its 512-sample hop boundaries.

 ## License notes

 - **Music2Latent** (Sony CSL Paris): CC BY-NC 4.0 — non-commercial use only.